richpeck/exception_handler/README.md

 ![View](/readme/view.jpg "View")

-The view is a single form designed to work for all exceptions.
+The view is a single view designed to work for all exceptions.

 By default, it is split for `404` and `500` errors, but can be used as a single set of criteria if necessary.

+This works exactly the same as the other views in your app (IE the `exceptions` controller invokes the `show` action)

 **Layout**

-One of the most
+One of the most critial aspects of **ExceptionHandler** is the custom `Error` layout.

+If you want to change the layout (for 500 error pages), you need to use the following:

 ----------